 Dental bonding is a quick and affordable way to improve the appearance of your smile.
-In one quick visits, you can repair chips, build up worn or naturally small teeth, even close a gap in your smile.
+In one quick visit, you can repair chips, build up worn or naturally small teeth, and even close a gap in your smile.
 The benefits of bonding make it ideal for repairing damage on an emergency basis or as a reversible way for trying out a smile makeover before committing to more expensive procedures.

 Achieving Cosmetic Goals

 Dental bonding is a versatile cosmetic procedure.
 It can achieve many cosmetic goals, including:

 - Building up small or poorly shaped teeth

 Basically, any situation where you want to reshape one or more teeth, bonding can provide the solution.

 Dental bonding is a very popular cosmetic dentistry procedure because it offers significant benefits.
 People choose dental bonding because it: